hedonistrh/bestekar/blog_part1_draft.md

 Also, we can see great efforts in this area like [Google's Magenta](https://magenta.tensorflow.org) and [Aiva](http://www.aiva.ai) which is Luxembourg based startup for music generation.
 Especially, [Aiva's musics](https://www.youtube.com/watch?v=HAfLCTRuh7U) are amazing and their contents are registered under the France and Luxembourg authors’ right society (SACEM).

  With this impression, I want to start my own journey to this area.
-And this blog-post explains my first step to this journey. :school_satchel: :tada:
+And this blog-post explains my first step to this journey.

 ## LSTM